-- 1. This is a civil action seeking to declare Hartford's denial of coverage violates New Jersey public policy and constitutes a breach of contract. - 2.
+- This is a civil action seeking to declare Hartford's denial of coverage violates New Jersey public policy and constitutes a breach of contract. - 2.
 In March 2020, state and local authorities and dental associations issued orders effectively mandating Plaintiff to close its business in response to the Coronavirus pandemic. - 3.
-Plaintiff had in place commercial insurance issued by Hartford and Sentinel Insurance Company, Ltd., and expected it would cover, among other damages, business income losses from closure by a civil authority. - 4.
-Defendant, on April 28, 2020, denied Plaintiff's claim for business income /civil authority coverage. - 5.
+Plaintiff had in place commercial insurance issued by Hartford and Hartford Insurance Company of the Midwest, and expected it would cover, among other damages, business income losses from closure by a civil authority. - 4.
+Defendant, on April 29, 2020, denied Plaintiff's claim for business income /civil authority coverage. - 5.
 As a result, Plaintiff brings this action for declaratory and other relief.